-How Taylor Swift's Love Story With Joe Alwyn Reached Its Happily Ever After
+How Taylor Swift's Love Story With Joe Alwyn Reached Its Happily Ever After - E!
+Online

 "Someone's private life is by definition private," he explained to British Vogue of his stance.
 "No one is obliged to share their personal life."
 And after a decade of having every detail of hers thoroughly dissected, Swift is enjoying this new approach.
 "She's much happier without her personal life out in the open," a source shared with Us Weekly.
 "She credits Joe for that and realizes how much better off she is."

-With more than three years of partnership under their belt, Swift can be confident in her choice.
-And that finding this level of security has only provided a boon to her career, well, that's the icing on the cake.
+With more than three years of partnership under their belts, Swift can be confident in her choice.
+And finding that this level of security has only provided a boon to her career, well, that's the icing on the cake.

 "I remember people asking me, 'What are you gonna write about if you ever get happy?'
 There's a common misconception that artists have to be miserable in order to make good art, that art and suffering go hand in hand," she shared with Elle last year, an article penned to pass along the wisdom she'd gained during her 30 years on earth.
 "I'm really grateful to have learned this isn't true.
 Finding happiness and inspiration at the same time has been really cool."